 These eye-catching birds are large with long bodies, large wingspans, and long, slender necks.
-Three types of cormorants can be found on the area: the red-faced cormorant, double-crested cormorant, and pelagic cormorant.
+Three types of cormorants can be found on the area: red-faced cormorants, double-crested cormorants, and pelagic cormorants.

 In addition to the commonly-seen bird species listed above, you may also see: rhinoceros aucklets, sooty shearwaters, parasitic and long-tailed jaegers, peregrine falcons, pigeon guillemots, marbled murrelet, surf scoters, eiders, harlequin ducks, goldeneyes, arctic tern, loons, and petrels.

 Billies (males), nannies (females), and kids (babies) are often spotted scrambling along the steep coastline cliffs of Resurrection Bay and Kenai Fjords National Park.
 They use their split hooves to latch on to narrow cliffs, making them sure-footed climbers in steep alpine areas.

 These large mammals can be seen along the coastline and weigh as much as 500 pounds.
 They feed on salmon, berries, and vegetation.